 Posted on

 Sunrise, acrylic painting on live-edge wood.

 Here you can see a prototype piece that I created.
-I created this to showcase what it was that I wanted to create.
+I created this to showcase my live edge concept.
 The wood spoke to me, suggesting that I create something rising from the bottom, something bright and light like the wood.
 I decided on a sunrise and went to drawing a sun within an outline of the live edge wood piece.
 This old piece of wood grew for years in our forests.
 Every year surviving to make another ring, Everyday using the sun to grow bigger.
-How many sunrises had it seen before it found it’s way to me?
+How many sunrises had it seen before it found its way to me?
 All the rings and character inside of it waiting to shine.
-I love working with the wood in a similar way to what my ancestors used it.
+I love working with live edge wood in a similar way to how my ancestors used it.

+Posted on